zachaa/Galaxy_Morphology_Classification/README.md

 # Galaxy Morphology "Classification" (Project 4)

-Using a Convolution Neural Network (CNN), we trained a model on tens of thousands of images to make predictions on what people would classify the galaxy as.
+Using a Convolution Neural Network (CNN), we trained a regression model on tens of thousands of images of galaxies to make predictions on what people would classify a galaxy as.
+This is a regression because we are not directly classifying galaxies, but rather predicting the fraction of people who would classify the galaxy in such a way.

 ## Group Members
 - Zachary Aaronson
-    - Data and model
+    - Data, model, training
 - Kali Schoenrock
     - Presentation
 - Jason Stone